 Use the Code Editor to simplify the process of writing scripts in ScriptRunner.
-The browser-based Code Editor provides completions, Javadoc lookups, and parameter assistance using three simple keyboard shortcuts.
+The browser-based Code Editor provides completions, Javadoc lookups, and parameter assistance using four simple keyboard shortcuts.

 Completions - Press Ctrl+space to complete the current class, method, property or variable.

 Smart completions - Press Ctrl+shift+space to complete the method, property or variable, respecting the expected type.